What does depression feel like?

 Are you feeling depressed?
 This article details what depression may feel like, including quotes from people who struggle with depression.

 Depression is a complex and often misunderstood mental health condition that, according to statistics on depression, affects 280 million people worldwide.
-It can manifest in various ways, making it challenging for those who have not experienced it to understand what it truly feels like.
+It can manifest in various ways, making it challenging for people who haven't experienced it to understand what it truly feels like.

-In this article, we explore what depression feels like, including quotes from those who suffer with it.
-By gaining a deeper understanding of this condition, we can better support people who struggle with depression to improve their mental health.
+In this article, we explore what depression feels like, including quotes from people who suffer with it.
+By gaining a deeper understanding of this condition, we can support people to improve their mental health.

 It's essential to remember that each person's experience with depression is unique.
 The intensity, duration, and combination of these feelings may vary from one person to another.